vinuthakh/CODSOFT-Data-Science/README.md

 CODSOFT

-internship on data science
+Internship on Data Science

-This is a task submission repository,

-which contains organised folders of each tasks
+This is a task submission repository, which contains organised folders of each tasks

-project description:
+Project description:

 task 1 : titanic survival prediction